kermitt2/grobid/doc/Grobid-docker.md

 > docker run -t --rm -p 8080:8080 $image_id_from_previous_command
 ```

-3. Access the service:
+- Access the service:
   - get the ip address of the container

 ```bash
 > docker-machine ip default
 ```
   - open the browser at the address `http://{machine_id}:8080`

 <h4>Troubleshooting</h4>

 <h5>Out of memory while processing</h5>

-This might be due to insufficient memory on the docker container.
+This might be due to insufficient memory on the docker machine.
 Make sure your machine has enough:

 ```
 > docker-machine inspect